Going Back To Culinary School

 - Degrees and accreditation

-- Location and housing
+- Location and Housing

-- Schools contacts, job placement, internships
+- School contacts, job placement, internships

 Step 3 - Create a list of schools to contact for more information

-Be sure to have a list of questions you want answered when you speak with a schools representative.
+Be sure to have a list of questions you want answered when you speak with a school representative.
 You might also ask for a list of current students and graduates to contact for their assessment of the school.

 Step 4 - Narrow down the field.